-Little Mix Tattoo Guide: All The Ladies' Ink...
-So Far
+Little Mix Tattoo Guide: Perrie Edwards, Jessie Nelson, Leigh-Anne Pinnock And Jade Thirwall's Ink Revealed

 Leigh-Anne Pinnock's tattoos

-Is there anyone really as gorge as Leigh-Anne?
-NOPE!
-And, just to make her even cooler, she's been inked twice & both designs are just what we'd expect from Leigh... beautiful!
+Not afraid of a tattoo, Leigh-Anne's been inked twice and both designs are just what we'd expect from Leigh, beautiful!

 - A length of sheet music across her shoulder blade with butterflies across the score.